Self-Awareness and Switching Perspectives

 Just because they did things you dislike doesn’t mean they’re bad or stupid.
 Consider their reasons.
 Maybe they did it because of curiosity, or temptation, or fear, whatever.

-The point is to develop self-awareness every time we condemn our fellowmen or blame them for not making the right decision.
-Or, every time we’re pissed off they’re not following the law or not doing their part in society.
+The point is to develop self-awareness every time we condemn others or blame them for not making the right decision.
+Or every time we’re pissed off they’re not following the law or not doing their part in society.

 Because no matter how righteous we think we are, most of the time, it’s just an illusion.